bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 hopefully you&apos;ll go ah-ha, I see what I was supposed to do and then you can go back and do the challenge without looking at the solution.

-If you want to learn Javascript or **jQuery** you have to get used to the syntax and this is the best way to get there, is to really force yourself to do these challenges, and do them several times, do them over and over again.
+If you want to learn Javascript or <b>jQuery</b> you have to get used to the syntax and this is the best way to get there, is to really force yourself to do these challenges, and do them several times, do them over and over again.
 Do them today and then do them again tomorrow, and tomorrow when you do them hopefully you&apos;ll be able to do more of the challenges without looking at the answers.
-Each challenge builds on the next so that they become more complex as they go along, and that will really help you learn both JavaScript and **jQuery**, and help you understand the differences between the syntax of how each of them work.
+Each challenge builds on the next so that they become more complex as they go along, and that will really help you learn both JavaScript and <b>jQuery</b>, and help you understand the differences between the syntax of how each of them work.

 <h3>PDF of Challenges</h3>